neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Step 5: Connect your Prisma project to Neon

-In this step you will update your project's `.env` file with the connection strings for your `neondb` and `shadow` data databases.
+In this step, you will update your project's `.env` file with the connection strings for your `neondb` and `shadow` data databases.

-1. Open the `.env` file, which is located in your `prisma` directory.
+1. Open the `.env` file located in your `prisma` directory.
 2. Update the value of the `DATABASE_URL` variable to the connection string you copied in Step 2.
 3. Add a `SHADOW_DATABASE_URL` variable and set the value to the connection string for the shadow database you created in Step 3.